 Of course, I am deeply attached to the city of joy after innumerable visits for the past two years.
 During all those times I made sure to explore the city in the best possible way.
 My friends who were my constant companion helped me to get the best feel of Kolkata.

 But why are we looking into Instagrammable places in Kolkata?
 The reason – we love to update our Instagram feed with the best shots, don’t we?
-Along with Rajasthan, Goa, Pondicherry, Kolkata is one such place which is Instagrammer’s favourite.
+Whether it’s to please us or our followers, we love to do it.
+If you don’t have many followers, the Ingramer review articles may be of use to you if you’re looking to boost your follower count.
+It’s great having people see all of the pictures you’ve snapped on your adventures.
+Along with Rajasthan, Goa, Pondicherry, Kolkata is one such place that is Instagrammer’s favourite.
 Below is the list of the most Instagrammable places in Kolkata, India.

 10 Offbeat Instagrammable places in Kolkata, India